meese-os/meeseOS-manual/src/guide/integration/sentry/README.md

 ---
-description: A guide on how to integrate sentry.io with OS.js
+description: A guide on how to integrate sentry.io with MeeseOS
 full_title: Sentry Integration Guide
 ---

 # Sentry Integration Guide

-This guide shows how to set up [sentry.io](https://sentry.io/) with OS.js.
+This guide shows how to set up [sentry.io](https://sentry.io/) with MeeseOS.

 ## Prepare